 On a regularly scheduled basis, the Council reviews and revises its standards, requirements, and procedures.
 In order to facilitate these reviews, the Council appoints ad hoc educational policies, standards, requirements, and procedures committees.
 The Council’s current schedule includes review of publications related to residency education (CPME 320, Standards and Requirements for Approval of Podiatric Medicine and Surgery Residencies and CPME 330, Procedures for Approval of Podiatric Medicine and Surgery Residencies).

-The Residency Ad Hoc Advisory Committee met in October 2018.
-As part of the review process, the Committee has reviewed the requirements for residencies utilized in numerous professions including allopathic medicine, occupational therapy, dentistry, and osteopathic medicine.
-Input to the process has been provided through a survey of the residency community of interest.
+October 2018: As part of the review process, the Committee reviewed the requirements for residencies from numerous professions, including allopathic medicine, occupational therapy, dentistry, and osteopathic medicine.
+Input to the process was been provided through a survey of the residency community of interest.

-A second meeting of the Committee is scheduled for March 8–9.
+June 2019: A third meeting of the Committee is scheduled for June 6–7.
 The Committee will continue its work on the revision of the documents and scheduled an additional meeting for March 29–30 to continue revision of CPME 320 and 330.
 The Committee will continue to meet either in person or by conference call until draft copies of the documents are available for consideration by the Council.
 Once approved by CPME, the proposed document changes would then be disseminated to the community of interest, and the Council will hold one or more public forums for comment.

 The Council and its Ad Hoc Committee will be guided by the following principles in revising the residency documents: